elyra-ai/elyra/docs/source/recipes/configure-airflow-as-a-runtime.md

 OR

 - An Existing Apache Airflow Cluster
-    - Ensure Apache Airflow is at least >=1.10.8,<2.0.0, earlier versions may work (not tested)
+    - Ensure Apache Airflow is at least >= v 1.10.8 and < v2.0.0.
+Other versions might work but have not been tested.
     - The [airflow-notebook](https://pypi.org/project/airflow-notebook/) python package installed on all schedulers/workers
     - Using the Kubernetes Executor

 ## Setting up a Github Repository
-A Github repository is needed to host your DAGs(pipelines).
+A Github repository is needed to host your DAGs (pipelines).

 - You will need to setup two things:
     - [Generate an SSH key to be used as a secret for Airflow](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account)